 Don’t fall into the same trap.

-In other words, if you put junk in a pricing system, no matter how much you pay for it, you will still get junk coming out of the system.
-And, even though it comes out quickly and in a seemingly logical format, it will not give you a better and more accurate read on your customer base or competitors.
+In other words, if you put junk into a pricing system, no matter how much you pay for it, you will receive the same junk.
+And, even though it seems like a logical format, it will not give you a better and more accurate read on your customer base or competitors.
 Further, it will not deliver you the EBIT outcomes and cost reductions you are looking for.

-The problem with IT pricing software tools (whatever branded system you choose)
+The problem with smart IT pricing software tools

-What are IT pricing software tools very good at doing?
+What are smart IT pricing software tools very good at doing?

 Caution: Never automate untested rules.
 (Sounds obvious, but many companies do this because they do not have a pricing leader and or pricing team with the skills to test, validate and or flag underperforming pricing methods in the market.
 A team and or pricing professional with the ability to convert the total value of the business’ assets into EBIT is still a rare find.)

-It is also very likely that wage inflation will increase in certain pricing skills areas.
-Namely systems operations and analytics, big data and price structure development.
-But, as more global talent comes into Australia, it is also likely that many businesses will be reviewing and correcting wages and compensation packages (i.e., driving average wages down).
-Perhaps too late, as many Australian companies are locked into traditional salaries, payment and compensation structures well above market rates for skills and competencies that can be automated or outsourced.
+It is also very likely that wage inflation will increase in certain pricing skills areas like systems operations and analytics, data and price structure development.
+But, as more global talent comes into Australia, more businesses will review compensation packages.
+It may be too late as many Australian companies are locked into traditional salaries, and compensation structures well above market rates for skills and competencies that can be automated or outsourced.

 Delaying pressing workforce issues in pricing will facilitate a capability crisis across many industries.
 (Not too dissimilar to what happened in mining i.e., when organisations found themselves paying the price for layers upon layers of unnecessary management structures, and out-of-date skills that quickly became redundant with the collapse of the mining boom).

 What the future looks like – Price Movement and Smart Pricing Tool